dashpilot/single-file-components-for-alpinejs/README.md

 This script is simply meant to help you write Alpine.js code in a more modular way, but isn't a module bundler or js framework.
 Let me know if there are any features/improvements you'd like to see.

-## Todo

--   might switch out terser and cleancss for node-minify

 ## Press the :star: button

 Don't forget to press the :star: button to let me know I should continue improving this project.